wesleyfongchong/website-content/post/web-platform-api/javascript-async-defer/index.md

 </html>
 ```

-As I told earlier, when the parser finds this line, it goes to fetch the script and executes it. _Then_, after it's done with this task, it goes on to parse the body.
+As I told you earlier, when the parser finds this line, it goes to fetch the script and executes it. _Then_, after it's done with this task, it goes on to parse the body.

 This is bad because there is a lot of delay introduced.
-A very common solution to this issue is to put the `script` tag to the bottom of the page, just before the closing `</body>` tag.
+A very common solution to this issue is to put the `script` tag at the bottom of the page, just before the closing `</body>` tag.

-Doing so, the script is loaded and executed after all the page is already parsed and loaded, which is a **huge improvement** over the `head` alternative.
+In doing so, the script is loaded and executed after all the page is already parsed and loaded, which is a **huge improvement** over the `head` alternative.

-This is the best thing you can do, if you need to support older browsers that do not support two relatively recent features of HTML: `async` and `defer`.
+This is the best thing you can do if you need to support older browsers that do not support two relatively recent features of HTML: `async` and `defer`.

 ## Async and Defer